East Amazonian fire-eye

-The East Amazonian fire-eye (Pyriglena leuconota) is an insectivorous bird in the antbird family Thamnophilidae.
-It is found in Brazil.
-Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and subtropical or tropical moist montane forests.
+The East Amazonian fire-eye (Pyriglena leuconota) is an insectivorous bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+It is endemic to Brazil.

-Taxonomy
+Taxonomy and systematics

 The East Amazonian fire-eye was described and illustrated by the German naturalist Johann Baptist von Spix in 1824 and given the binomial name Myothera leuconota.
 The current genus Pyriglena was introduced by the German ornithologist Jean Cabanis in 1847.

+The East Amazonian fire-eye's taxonomy remains unsettled.
+The International Ornithological Congress, the Clements taxonomy, and the South American Classification Committee of the American Ornithological Society treat it as a species with these three subspecies: